Do I have to register for the levy?

 - If Rahul picks up a customer who hailed him on the street, ABC Pty Ltd must pay the levy.

-- If Rahul picks up a customer who booked the trip over the phone, the booking service the customer booked the trip through must pay the levy.
+- If Rahul picks up a customer who booked the trip over the phone, the booking service they booked the trip through must pay the levy.

-Taxi and hire car businesses, including ride share, must register with us online.
+Taxi and hire car businesses, including ride share, must register online.

 New businesses must register before the end of the first quarter in which they begin operating.